 Our Executive agreed to keep the community centre open until the longer term future of the site has been decided upon.
 Bookings for the community centre are now being administered from Bushey Grove and there is a good level of usage.
 Anyone interested in hiring the Bushey Community Centre can contact Sharon McDermott at Bushey Grove via email firstname.lastname@example.org

-A car parking regime has been introduced at the site.
+Car parking charges have been introduced at the site.
 Charges are in line with costs at the other council car parks in Bushey but allow users of the community centre free parking for two hours.